ooflet/Mi-Create/README.md

 Download the latest installer from the [releases](https://github.com/ooflet/Mi-Create/releases) tab.
 Please note only 64-bit versions of Windows 10 (1809 or later) and Windows 11 is supported.

 ### Linux
-For now, there are no prebuilt binaries for Linux, however I do plan to distribute on Linux once a fully stable and feature-rich release is out.
+Mi Create fully supports Linux, however there are no binaries for Linux.
+I do plan to distribute binaries on Linux once a fully stable and feature-rich release is out.
 If there are any Linux app maintainers who have experience in distributing applications, I would highly appreciate your help.

 ## Running source code
 If you want to run from source: